Cillín: Distribution

+As of 2021, there were 1,693 recorded cillíní on the island of Ireland.
+County Galway has the most recorded cillíní, with 480 in 2021; Kerry has 260, Mayo has 224, Cork has 198, and Clare has 150.

+Cilliní can be located in a number of different environments, but are typically in prominent places in the landscape.
+They are frequently found in repurposed ecclesiastical sites, abandoned graveyards, or other archaeological monuments.
+Other common sites are natural landmarks, crossroads, and boundaries, as well as lakeshores and seashores.
+Deirdre Crombie found that 65% of the 34 cillíní in the barony of Dunmore, County Galway, were in the vicinity of townland boundaries.
+The majority (56%) of them were located within ringforts, and a further seven were at church sites.

 History

 In the early Christian Church, the baptism of a newborn baby was of primary importance.
 In some regions, but not all regions, the Catholic Church prohibited the burial of unbaptized babies in consecrated graveyards.
 It is not known when people began to use separate burial grounds in Ireland.
 There is no historical evidence that supports the use of alternative burial grounds during the early medieval period.
 The earliest historical reference to the use of cillíní in Ireland was in 1619.
 It has been theorized that cillíní were established during this time period as a result of strict reforms implemented by the Catholic Church during the Counter-Reformation regarding unbaptized infants, and continued to be used until the Second Vatican Council in the 1960s.